shaista020/shaista020/README.md

 Frameworks:      Django | React.js | Bootstrap | DRF
 Databases:       MySQL | SQLite
 Tools & Skills:  API Integration | Web Scraping | MS Word | Excel | PowerPoint
-### ✍️ Quote
-"Success doesn't come from what you do occasionally, it comes from what you do consistently."